Crusading movement: Crusaders

 Crusaders' motives are inherently difficult to determine.
 Although contemporary sources emphasize religious fervour, secular ambitions also played a role because holding conquests required sustained Western presence.
 (Note: Robert of Rheims's version of Pope Urban's speech explicitly mentions the prospect of material gains.)
 Many participants enlisted for pay.
-Most saw no contradiction between piety and material gain, such as booty.
-Some sought fame; others, as noted by the historian Jonathan Phillips, the appeal of long-distance travel.
-Some criminals escaped harsher punishment by taking the cross.
+Most saw no contradiction between piety and material gain, especially booty, as the Old Testament includes repeated references to spoils seized in divinely sanctioned wars.
+Some sought fame; others were attracted by the prospect of long-distance travel.
+Some criminals escaped harsher punishment by joining a crusade.
 (Note: A notable case is Amanieu of Astarac, a French aristocratic outlaw sentenced in 1323 to two years of military service in Cilician Armenia or Cyprus.)
 The medievalist Andrew Jotischky suggests figures like the robber baron Thomas of Marle saw crusading as an opportunity for unpunished violence.